 In the Exercise section, you looked at how exercise can help both your body and mind, increase your energy levels and improve your overall health.
 However, exercise is only one component in improving your wellbeing.

 A balanced varied diet is important to maintain good health.
 Eating a variety of foods may your sense of wellbeing, reduce your risk from health conditions such as heart disease, stroke, some cancers, diabetes and osteoporosis (thin bones).
-Healthy eating may be difficult to manage after treatment for head and neck cancer and buy online azithromycin zithromax you may be adjusting to a new way of eating.
+Healthy eating may be difficult to manage after treatment for head and neck cancer and is buying viagra online legal you may be adjusting to a new way of eating.
 This section on healthy eating hopes to give you some suggestions on how you could adapt your diet to help you make healthier choices.

 If you are struggling with eating and/or drinking or having difficulties adapting your diet to make healthier choices, please ask for more specific advice from your Dietitian.